As your discharge from the Armed Forces approaches many of you will have choices to make about lump sums and it is important that you understand them.

 An AFPS 15 EDP tax-free lump sum of £9,446.49(2.25 x pension) and an annual EDP income of £1,427.47 (34% of pension) payable until state pension age, with CPI increases applied at age 55.
 If he gave up the EDP tax-free lump sum his taxable EDP income would increase by £512.94 per year.

-Had he been an AFPS 05 member before 1 April 2015, he would be entitled to the following:
+Had they been an AFPS 05 member before 1 April 2015, they would be entitled to the following:

-An AFPS 05 EDP tax-free lump sum of £29,142.87 and an annual EDP income of 50% of the value of his AFPS 05 pension, rising to 75% at age 55 plus CPI increases.
-Freddie has no choice to make in respect of this EDP lump sum.
+An AFPS 05 EDP tax-free lump sum of £29,142.87 and an annual EDP income of 50% of the value of the AFPS 05 pension, rising to 75% at age 55 plus CPI increases.
+They have no choice to make in respect of their EDP lump sum.

-Had he been an AFPS 75 member prior to 1 April 2015, he would be entitled to the following:
+Had they been an AFPS 75 member prior to 1 April 2015, they would be entitled to the following:

 *Based on 2019/20 Pension Codes as 2020/21 Pension Codes are not yet available.